Advanced usage

 end

 Now we can use the neural EM algorithm to get parameter point estimates from data containing missing values.
-The algorithm is implemented with the struct EM
+The algorithm is implemented with the type EM

 .
 Again, here we use simulated data as a surrogate for real data: